Test-time reward-guided alignment of language models by importance sampling on pre-logit space: Proposed method: AISP

-\end{theorem} From this result, AISP can be regarded as a continuous approximation of BoN with a specific sampling strategy.
+\end{theorem} From this result, AISP can be regarded as a continuous approximation of BoN with a specific candidate set.
 In other words, AISP is a generalization of BoN, and AISP subsumes BoN.
+Comparing BoN using \req{BoNeq} with BoN using popular sampling strategies, we can evaluate the Gaussian proposal distribution in AISP.
+Thus, we empirically evaluate BoN using this candidate set when $\hat{U}\!=\!\bm{O}$ and observed it achieves competitive performance in experiments.